Assange v Swedish Prosecution Authority

 Assange v Swedish Prosecution Authority were the set of legal proceedings in the United Kingdom concerning the requested extradition of Julian Assange to Sweden for a "preliminary investigation" into accusations of sexual offences allegedly made in August 2010.
-Assange left Sweden in September 2010 and was arrested in his absence the same day.
+Assange left Sweden for the UK in 27 September 2010 and a warrant for his arrest was issued in his absence the same day.
 He was suspected of rape of a lesser degree, unlawful coercion and multiple cases of sexual molestation.
-In June 2012, Assange sought refuge at Ecuador's Embassy in London and was granted asylum.
+In June 2012, Assange breached bail and sought refuge at Ecuador's Embassy in London and was granted asylum.

-On 12 August 2015, Swedish prosecutors announced that they had dropped their investigation into three of the allegations against Assange because the statute of limitations had expired while he was in the Ecuadorian embassy.
-The investigation into the rape allegation was dropped by Swedish authorities on 19 May 2017 because of Assange's asylum in the Ecuadorian embassy.
+On 12 August 2015, Swedish prosecutors announced that the statute of limitations had expired for three of the allegations against Assange while he was in the Ecuadorian embassy.
+The investigation into the rape allegation was also dropped by Swedish authorities on 19 May 2017 because of Assange's asylum in the Ecuadorian embassy.
 Assange said in these proceedings that he feared he would ultimately be extradited to the United States if he were sent to Sweden.

 In May 2019, the Swedish Prosecution Authority reopened the investigation against Assange.
 The prosecutors expressed the intent to extradite Assange from the United Kingdom after he served his 50-week prison sentence for skipping bail.
 In June 2019, the Uppsala District Court denied a request to detain Assange, thereby preventing his extradition to Sweden.

-As of 19 November 2019 the prosecution dropped the case because "the evidence has weakened considerably due to the long period of time that has elapsed" although they were confident in the complainant.
+As of 19 November 2019, the prosecution dropped the case because "the evidence has weakened considerably due to the long period of time that has elapsed" although they stated that they were confident in the complainant.